 Additionally, military personnel with more exposure to combat tend to have higher rates of heavy (26.8%) and binge (54.8%) drinking than other military personnel (17% and 45%, respectively).1

-Our Unique Programming for Veterans
+Unique Programming for Veterans Struggling with Alcoholism

 When you choose to seek treatment with American Addiction Centers and its facilities (regardless of location), your programming may look like the following:

-Discussing Your Treatment Options
+Discussing Veteran Alcohol Treatment

 When you call AAC, an admissions navigator will walk you through what the process looks like and discuss what is needed in order for the U.S. Department of Veterans Affairs (VA) to cover treatment.
 You’ll then need to call your local VA office to schedule a consultation for them to determine if they have the resources for your specific needs.
-Based on availability, you may be able utilize benefits with the VA to receive care if you don’t have insurance or another means to pay for treatment (private pay).
+Based on availability, you may be able utilize benefits with the VA to receive care for alcohol treatmentx if you don’t have insurance or another means to pay for treatment (private pay).